ttmagweba/flight-tracking-data-pipeline/README.md

 # Flight Tracking Data Pipeline

-## Project Summary

-This project demonstrates an end-to-end ETL pipeline that extracts live aircraft tracking data from a REST API, transforms and enriches the data, loads it into a normalized relational database, and generates automated daily reports.

-Apache Airflow is used to orchestrate and schedule the workflow.
-The project demonstrates several foundational data engineering concepts including API ingestion, data transformation, geospatial calculations, database normalization, workflow automation, logging, and error handling.

----

-## Business Objective
+## Overview

-The objective of this project is to automate the collection and processing of flight activity data within a defined geographical area.
+This project automates the collection and processing of live aircraft tracking data.

-The pipeline retrieves aircraft information, enriches the dataset with calculated distances from a central location, stores the results in a normalized database structure, and generates daily reports on selected commercial aircraft operating near the configured location.
+The pipeline extracts flight information from the Airplanes Live API, performs data cleaning and enrichment, loads the results into a normalized database, and generates a daily analytical report.

+The workflow is orchestrated using Apache Airflow and runs automatically every day at 20:00.
 ---

 ## Technology Stack